What is Specialised Women’s Imaging?

-Ultrasound imaging of breast tissue uses sound waves to produce pictures of the internal structures of the breast.
-Ultrasound is a safe, non-invasive procedure and does not use ionising radiation.
+Breast Ultrasound uses soundwaves to produce pictures of the internal structure of the breast.
+Ultrasound is a safe, non-invasive procedure that uses no ionizing radiation.
+It’s primarily used to diagnose breast lumps and other abnormalities.

-At QDI we offer the following interventional breast procedures at most of our clinics:
+At QDI, we offer the following interventional breast procedures:

 - Fine Needle Aspiration (FNA)